The whole list is downloadable as open JSON under CC BY 4.0, so you (or an AI assistant) can reuse it with attribution. Last reviewed 1 June 2026.

 Northern Territory stamp duty and home-owner assistance.

-The Home Guarantee Scheme — the First Home Guarantee (5% deposit, no LMI), Regional First Home Buyer Guarantee, and Family Home Guarantee — including property price caps and eligibility.
+The Australian Government 5% Deposit Scheme (formerly the Home Guarantee Scheme): the First Home Buyer Guarantee 5% deposit stream, the merged Regional First Home Buyer Guarantee, and the Family Home Guarantee 2% stream for single parents, including property price caps and eligibility.

 Lending indicators, dwelling-price indexes and household income context.